bluz71/nvim-linefly/README.md

 ---

-### lineflyWithNvimDiagnosticStatus
+### lineflyWithDiagnosticStatus

 _linefly statusline_ supports [Neovim
 Diagnostics](https://neovim.io/doc/user/diagnostic.html)

-The `lineflyWithNvimDiagnosticStatus` option specifies whether to indicate the presence of the Neovim Diagnostics in the current buffer.
+The `lineflyWithDiagnosticStatus` option specifies whether to indicate the presence of the Neovim Diagnostics in the current buffer.

 By default, Neovim Diagnositics will be displayed if the